Carlos Espinosa de los Monteros y Bernaldo de Quirós: Biography

 He obtained a degree in law at the Complutense University of Madrid (1965) and in Business Administration at the ICADE (1966), and later an MBA at Northwestern University.
 He joined the Corps of Commercial Technicians of the State in 1969.
-On 30 March 1970, Espinosa de los Monteros married María Eugenia de Simón y Vallarino, whom he has had 5 children with, including Beltrán, CFO of Stradivarius, and Iván (b.
+On 30 March 1970, Espinosa de los Monteros married María Eugenia de Simón y Vallarino, with whom he has had five children, including Beltrán, CFO of Stradivarius, and Iván (b.
 1971), Vice-Secretary for Foreign Relations of the far-right party Vox.